vlalikoffc/FinalStageOfLoneliness/docs/README.md

 Commercial use, resale, or redistribution is strictly prohibited without written permission from the author.
 Violations may result in takedown requests or legal action.

+---

+## 📦 Release Status

+If there are no published releases under the [Releases tab](https://github.com/vlalikoffc/FinalStageOfLoneliness/releases),
+this project is still in development and has not been officially released.

+You are welcome to explore the code, but please note that stability, completeness, and compatibility are not guaranteed until the first tagged release.

+---

 ## 🧠 Mineflayer Support